Hodginson/COMP313/README.md

     Some features that we were hoping to add didn't end up making it in due to both time constraints and not being able to figure out how to use them.
 These features that would have a big impact on how the player interacts with the game are a block feature, a stun featue (especially for the slam) and the implementation of items and collectable weapons.

+    One other issue to note is that after building the game there is some noticable problems in the smoothness of the player movement that needs to fixed.
+I have tried a different method but the new method does not feel right although it does make it a lot smoother but also make sit feel heavier and like its on ice. if you would like to see this method in the PlayerMov script comment out lines 132-134 and uncomment lines 135-137.
+    You may also want to adjust the speed variable (I would recommend a value of 0.2f)